Who we are

 Annual Report & Accounts

-The Pepper Foundation Trustees’ Report and Financial Statements for the year ended 31st March 2024 and can be downloaded here.
+The Pepper Foundation Trustees’ Report and Financial Statements for the year ended 31st March 2025 can be downloaded here.

 Fundraising Regulator

 The Pepper Foundation is registered with the Fundraising Regulator and has signed up to their fundraising promise and adopted their Code of Fundraising Practice.
-You can find out more about the Fundraising Regulator by clicking here
+You can find out more about the Fundraising Regulator here.

 Charity Commission

 The Pepper Foundation is registered with the Charity Commission.
 We aim to comply fully with the guidance contained in the Charity Commission’s general guidance on public benefit when reviewing our aims and objectives and planning our future activities.
-Please click here to find out more about the Charity Commission.
+You can find out more about the Charity Commission here.

 Privacy Policy